-Upon completion of the review, the SAT will document their written findings and determination in writing to the student.
-The SAT may include, but is not limited to, the following recommendations in their findings:
+Upon completion of the review, the BAT will document their written findings and determination in writing to the student.
+The BAT may include, but is not limited to, the following recommendations in their findings:

-- No action required. - Propose a resolution to address miscommunication. - Propose an action plan to address concerning behaviors and support student success. - Refer student for an external psychological assessment at the College's expense and without further recommendation for an assessment.
+- No action required. - Propose a resolution to address miscommunication. - Propose an action plan to address concerning behaviors and support student success. - 4.
+Refer student for an external psychological or substance abuse assessment at the College's expense.
+Should the results of the assessment indicate that it is not in the best interest of the student's health or safety to be enrolled in the College at that time, the BAT will request a withdrawal until the student can receive the appropriate help deemed necessary by a licensed mental/behavioral health professional. - 5.
+Refer the matter to Policy 5.3.2 Student Code of Conduct to initiate appropriate disciplinary action if a violation is believed to have occurred.

-Refer the matter to Policy 5.3.2 - Student Code of Conduct to initiate appropriate disciplinary action if a violation is believed to have occurred.
-The SAT is not authorized to suspend or involuntary withdraw a student.
+If a conduct violation has occurred, it is the duty of the Vice President (or his/her designee) to administer a corresponding sanction at his/her discretion.

-A student's failure or refusal to comply with determination of the SAT as administered by the Vice President of Student Services will constitute a basis to charge the student with an offense under Policy 5.3.2 - Student Code of Conduct and administer according to Procedure 5.3.2.2 - Discipline and Appeal Procedure for Non-Academic Violations.
+A student's failure or refusal to comply with determination of the BAT as administered by the Office of Vice President of Student Services will constitute a basis to charge the student with an offense under Policy 5.3.2 - Student Code of Conduct and administer according to Procedure 5.3.2.2 - Discipline and Appeal Procedure for Non-Academic Violations.